stokesc/EscapefromCultTown/README.md

                 * The cultists will not stop coming until you channel the tome to stop their rituals.

+                *Press the Page Down key to restart the level if it gets into an unplayable state.

+                * Press Escape during the game to quit.

 Known Issues:

                 * A lot.